- Frequently Asked Questions

 The London (UK) vault is run on our behalf by Loomis International, one of the world's largest operators of professional bullion vaults.
 Only our vault operator's staff ever handle BullionVault bullion.

 A section of Loomis International's London vault is reserved exclusively for BullionVault customers.
-Your gold and silver is there.
+Your gold, silver and platinum is there.

 The London vault operates under British jurisdiction.

 The London (UK) vault stores exclusively 400 troy oz (12.4kg) London Good Delivery bars.
 They have a minimum assayed purity of 99.5%.
 Your gold balance on BullionVault consists of the 100% pure content of those bars, which is calculated by multiplying each bar's gross weight by its measured purity.